-THE GREET IE OF INDIA.
-EXTRAORDINA ALK I PART

-(1) (2) (3) T

-If not, at which crossings and in what respects do

-they fall short of them ?

-KILOMETER AND GRADIENT POSTS

-28. Are proper Kilometer and gradient posts • l·

-provided?

-(a) Are the telegraph posts numbered, and

-l· (b) can the figures be read with ease from

-ı passing trains and trolleys?

-29 From which fixed point has the Kilometrage been

-- [reckoned? }

-1 BALLAST AND PERMANENT WAY

-30 Is the ballast provided of good quality and

-1 sufficient in quantity for the traffic anticipated?

-Is there any departure from permanent way -

-1 manual?

-31 Is the permanent way properly laid, complete with

-fastenings, and is it suitable for the proposed •

-speed & loads ?

-1 32 Are there any especially sharp curves at which 1

-checkrails are considered necessary?
-Have they

-been provided at all such curves ?

-3 3 Are the curves laid out with transition curves at

-each end ?

-3 4 Have all curves been adequately super elevated for

-the speeds in force?
-Is the super-elevation to be

-1 given to each curve indicated at site ?

-STATION FACILITIES

-3: 5 Have Maximum and Minimum Dimensions in -

-station yards been observed ?

-36 5 Has suitable accommodation for passengers been

-provided at all stations?

-37 Have latrines been provided on platforms, and are

-they properly situated, constructed and lighted?

-ĺ 1

-1

-गरव का राजक र असावारक (1) (2) (3) 1 38 Are there proper arrangements for supplying T drinking water?
-39 Is foot over bridges or sub-ways for crossing the ! line provided where necessary?
-Are any landings provided a.
-Are the rise and tread of steps properly proportioned?
-If the total height of steps exceeds 4.57 metres, it is usually desirable that there should be an intermediates landing not less than 1.22 metres in length. ĺ 40 Are the names of stations shown both in Hindi and English and in vernacular language, in large e l 1 and distinct letters in conspicuous positions so as to be seen readily by passengers in the trains both • during day and night?
-1 41 Are clocks provided at all block stations?
-1 SIGNALLING AND TELECOMMUNICATION ı /BLOCK WORKING ÷ 1 12 Have the requirements and recommendations for signalling and interlocking, and the catechism for signalling and interlocking installations vide , , Chapter VII of these rules, and the appendix , thereto, being fully complied with, according to the class of signalling and interlocking installed?
-If not, in what respect do the arrangements 1 provided fall short of them?
-4 3 Have the requirements and recommendations for ÷ signalling and telecommunication installations in į accordance with the instructions issued for the j installations of S&T equipment in 25 kV 50 Hz electrified sections been complied with?
-If not, in į. what respect the arrangements provided fall short of them ?
+KILOMETER AND GRADIENT POSTS 28 Are proper Kilometer and gradient posts provided? (a) Are the telegraph posts numbered, and (b) can the figures be read with ease from passing trains and trolleys?
+29 From which fixed point has the Kilometerage been reckoned?
+BALLAST AND PERMANET WAY 30 Is the ballast provided of good quality and sufficient in quality for the traffic anticipated?
+Is there any departure from permanent way Manual?
+31 Is the permanent ways properly laid, complete with fastenings, and is it suitable for the proposed speed & loads?
+32 Are there any especially sharp curves at which checkrails are considered necessary?
+Have they been provided at all such curves?
+33 Are the curves laid out with transition curves at each end?
+34 Have all curves been adequately super elevated for the speeds in force?
+Is the super-elevation to be given to each curve indicated at site?
+STATION FACILITIES 35 Have Maximum and Minimum Dimensions in station yards been observed?
+36 Has suitable accommodation for passengers been provided at all stations?
+37 Have latrines been provided on platforms and are they properly situated, constructed and lighted?
+38 Are there proper arrangements for supplying drinking water?
+39 Is foot over bridges or sub-ways for crossing the line provided where necessary?
+Are any landings provided Are the rise and tread of steps properly proportioned?
+If the total height of steps exceeds 4.57 metres, it is usually desirable that there should be an intermediates landing not less than 1.22 metres I length.
+40 Are the names of stations shown both in Hindi and English and in vernacular language, in large and distinct letters in conspicuous positions so as to be seen readily by passengers in the trains both during day and night?
+41 Are clocks provided at all block stations?